limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/README.md

 ## Step by Step Explanation of CRUX

-### Crux Part 1: ecoPCR and BLAST 1
+### Crux Part 1: ecoPCR, BLAST 1 and BLAST 2
 1. Run ecoPCR using the user specified primer on the user generated OBItools compatible databases.
-  * ecoPCR parameters can be altered in the /crux_release_V1_db/crux_vars.sh file
+  * ecoPCR parameters can be altered in the /crux_release_V1_db/scripts/crux_vars.sh file
 2. ecoPCR results are de-replicated based on taxon id (taxid), and converted to fasta format.
 3. cutadapt is used to verify and retain only the ecoPCR reads with correct primer sequences, then trim the primers from the 5' and 3' ends.
-4. Clean fasta files are used as seeds to generate a full length BLAST library, an up to 70% (or user's choice) length BLAST library.
+4. Clean fasta files are used as seeds to generate two BLAST libraries: a full length BLAST library, and an up to 70% (or user's choice) length BLAST library.
-  * these seed files are broken in to 500 read chunks and blasted as an array against blasted against the NCBI nucleotide blast databases using blastn.
+  * These seed files are broken in to 500 read chunks and blasted as an array against blasted against the NCBI nucleotide blast databases using blastn.
   * The full length library:
     * minimum percent of subject that needs to be covered by the query = 50%
     * minimum percent identity of the query relative to the subject = 100%